-- Operating lease commitments: - 1.
-Starcom Israel rents offices and signed operating leases commencing March 2011 for a period of five years with an option for five additional years.
+- a.
+Operating lease commitments:

+- Starcom Israel rents offices and signed operating leases commencing March 2011 for a period of five years with an option for five additional years.
 Rent expenses for the years ended December 31, 2016 and 2015 were in the amounts of \$137 thousand and \$134 thousand, respectively.
 Total of future minimum lease payments under non-cancellable operating leases for each of the following periods as of December 31, 2016:

 Not later than one year

+46

+Not later than one year 46

-Later than one year and not later than five years
+Later than one year and not later than five years 134

+180

-134 - 2.
-Starcom Israel signed operating leases for rental of vehicles for a period of 36 months.
+2. Starcom Israel signed operating leases for rental of vehicles for a period of 36 months.
 Rent expenses for the vehicles for the years ended December 31, 2016 and 2015 were in the amounts of \$25 thousand and \$36 thousand, respectively.